The Food Pantry

 About the Food Pantry

 The Elk Grove Presbyterian Church Food Pantry is housed in and managed by our church, and is dedicated to helping Elk Grove residents who are experiencing difficult financial times.
 These residents include single parent families, two-parent families, the elderly, and temporarily or permanently disabled persons who are referred to us by the staff of the Elk Grove Community Service Office.

-Currently we are providing food for 55 households or about 187 people.
+Currently we are providing food for about 20 households.
 Over 30% of them are children under the age of 18 and 40% are single person households.

 Food Pantry Volunteers

 You should know about how many people it takes to run this very successful mission outreach operation: No less than 15 volunteers every week plus 3 shoppers, a record keeper and someone to write thank you letters!
 Most of our volunteers are members of this church but not all.
 You are invited to join us any Thursday afternoon to see the pantry in action.

 Barbara Britton – Corresponding Secretary

 Kathy Lopez – Recording Secretary

 Jan Fall, Donna Stall, Betsy Curtin, Sherie Shapiro, Fran Messina, Janet Defelice, and Marty Vela who is from Community Services.